Satisfactory

 • I kinda dislike the alternate recipe mechanic.
 I'd rather there was just one way to make things

-• Progress is very very slow.
+• Progress is very VERY slow.
 Many people complete the game after 200+ hours

 • You can't block off slots on a container like Factorio, where you can tell a container of 24 slots to only fill 1 of those slots

-• There are no circuit logistics
+• There are no circuits

-• The train UI is pretty basic
+• The train UI is basic

 • The phase of the game where you don't have renewable power yet and you just have to run around the map gathering biomass is not fun